Chapter 27. External Array Management (libStorageMgmt)

 27.1.
 Introduction to libStorageMgmt

 libStorageMgmtlibrary is a storage array independent Application Programming Interface (API).
-It provides a stable and consistent API that allows developers the ability to programmatically manage different storage arrays and leverage the hardware accelerated features provided.
+As a developer, you can use this API to manage different storage arrays and leverage the hardware accelerated features.

 - List storage pools, volumes, access groups, or file systems.